rickyroynardson/image-go/README.md

 A scalable image watermark processing service built with Go.
 This application provides a REST API for batch image processing with optional watermarking, using a separate server and worker services.

+## Motivation

+Image Go was built to provide a scalable solution for batch image processing with watermarking capabilities.
+The service addresses the need for asynchronous image processing at scale, allowing users to upload multiple images and apply watermarks without blocking API requests.
+By leveraging RabbitMQ for task queuing and AWS S3 for storage, the system can handle high volumes of image processing tasks efficiently.

 ## Features

 - User authentication and authorization with JWT tokens